Point-in-Time Counts of Homelessness

 - Method

-- How communities can use the information
+- How communities can use the information collected in a PiT Count

-- Supports to conduct a PiT Count
+- Supports to conduct a full PiT Count

 - Findings from previous PiT Counts